SoftwareShepherds/EscapeVelocity/content/about/index.md

 +++
 date = "2016-12-22T16:01:40-05:00"
-title = "About This Blog"
-tags = ["about","ken","fred"]
+title = "About This Blog and stuff" tags = ["about","ken","fred"]

 +++